 Zimpler is a cutting-edge payment method for forward-thinking individuals who value instant and direct transactions without delay.
 It's a reflection of a fast-paced, on-demand lifestyle and a tool for living life to the fullest.

 At Bold Scandinavia, our team developed a new brand identity for Zimpler with a behaviour-oriented approach.
 The concept of "instant response" was translated into a visual language based on responsive behaviours, giving the brand a snappy and progressive energy, and expressions of unruly personalities.
-The identity includes a distinct typeface, a vibrant and unique colour palette, an energetic image style and a versatile but easy-to-use layout system.
+The identity includes a distinct typeface, a vibrant and unique colour palette, an energetic image style and a versatile but module-based layout system.

-Our new visual system for Zimpler was based on three responsive elements: scale, position, and personality.
+Three responsive elements: scale, position, and personality.
 The integration of these responses created a progressive and distinct expression engaging users on a interaction level, enhancing the brand's digital experience.

 The project involved the design of bespoke numbers based on the commissioned brand typeface, with the goal of creating a more distinct expression for use in even the most limited applications, such as the payment flow.